 The speed reducer helps reduce the effect of cogging by increasing the frequency of pulsations.
 For example, if a motor generates six pulse per revolution, and the gearbox reduces speed by three to one, then 18 pulsations per revolution will be transmitted to the wheel.
 This higher frequency of pulsations has the effect of making them less noticeable.
 Therefore, allowing the motor to operate at a higher speed can reduce the cogging effect.

-A simpler approach On the other hand, many designers prefer a simpler approach by using a hydraulic motor that operates at the required speed — thereby eliminating the need for a gearbox.
+On the other hand, many designers prefer a simpler approach by using a hydraulic motor that operates at the required speed — thereby eliminating the need for a gearbox.
 This approach can save money, installation time, provide a more compact design, and reduce vehicle weight.
 However, the motor must be able to deliver the required torque at the required speed, and without serious cogging.

 The severity of cogging depends on the particular design of motor.
 Even though two motors may share the same basic design — such as axial piston or radial piston — they may exhibit quite different dynamics.
 Therefore, it is important to investigate the dynamic behavior of motors within the parameters of an application — not just pressure, torque, and speed capabilities.